|

 It was kind of sad the other day

-I said, ”I have a twin sister that’s getting married and she
+I said, ”I have a twin sister that’s getting married and she said, “You have a twin?”

 And I said, “Yes!”